rajaravindp/serpScoop/README.md

 # SerpScoop

-This is a fun implementation of an MCP server - Build a functional MCP server - Integrate with clients of your choice.
+This is a fun & basic implementation of an MCP server - Build a functional MCP server - Integrate with clients of your choice.

 # Prerequisites
 - MCP SDK